 Unique Architecture of Turtle Lake

 The lake was designed by the famous architect Nguyen Ky.
 The Turtle Lake roundabout ‘s diameter is about 100 meters.
 This is one of the most beautiful corners to see in Saigon.
 The high tower looks like a big-sized sword or a giant lotus flower sprouting of the city.
 This tower was supported by five pillars, the total height of the tower is 34 m.
-There are also an octagonal fountain, a rectangular monument and four spiral paths from the edge to the center of the lake.
+There is also an octagonal fountain, a rectangular monument and four spiral paths from the edge to the center of the lake.
 A metal turtle statue with a stone on its back, a list of countries supported the Republic of Vietnam was written on the stone.
 In 1978, a group installed bombs to destroy the turtle but people still call the place Turtle Lake.
 Throughout the years, the lake hasn’t changed so much and has been a witness to history.

 Turtle Lake – a green space

-Turtle Lake is known as one of the greenest spaces in Ho Chi Minh City where more and more buildings including skyscrappers are built.
+Turtle Lake is known as one of the greenest spaces in Ho Chi Minh City where more and more buildings including skyscrapers are built.
 The area around the lake is full of green old trees so that the air at the lake is fresh.
-Old trees, green grass and plants around the lake, lotuses in the lake and flower in the oval tower make the lake green and beautiful.
+Old trees, green grass and plants around the lake, lotuses in the lake and flowers in the oval tower make the lake green and beautiful.

 Turtle Lake – a favorite place of Saigon people